 Relying on either one can be extremely difficult, especially with your business and actual revenue on the line.
 That being said, it’s always a good idea to start building up your reputation as the content authority persona in your field.
 But what does that actually mean in practice and what are some of the most important steps towards achieving content authority?

 Before we get into the steps to becoming an authoritative and expert content creator in your industry, let’s take a look at the word itself.
 What does content authority represent?
 In short, content authority is a seal of quality that marks good content and deems it reliable.

 For example, if you write an article about WordPress CMS predictions for the next several years and have content authority in your field people will come back to it again and again for reference.
 If however, you are an up-and-coming content provider, people will most likely respect your efforts but see no real value behind your words.

-Content authority is the de facto seal of approval given by the community and public at large.
-But why should you care if some people respect your content more than other?
-Because the more people that click on your site’s links, the more visible you will become to SEO algorithms in search engines.
+Content authority is the de facto seal of approval given by the community and the public at large.
+But why should you care if some people respect your content more than your competitors’?
+Because the more people that click on your site’s links, the higher your SEO rankings in search engines.

 Articles and pages with a high frequency of traffic over several months or years tend to fair very well with search engines.
 This means that your article could be seen by someone years down the line and still add to your traffic, ad revenue and SEO standing.
 This is one of the most beneficial and important reasons to become a content authority figure in your niche.

 With that said, what are the steps toward achieving such high regard?
 After all, if it were quick and easy, every content creator would do it.
 Let’s take a look at some essential tips, guidelines, and tricks that can help you get underway.